Wills

 What if I have assets in multiple countries?

 ExpatLegalWills.com creates Wills that deal exclusively with assets in one jurisdiction (US, Canada, or UK).
-Each Will is designed to complement — not conflict with — Wills written in other countries.
+Each Will exists to support international Wills which have been created in addition to standard Wills.

 Tim Hewson